spencer-burke/RubyStatePortal/Notes.md

 - create resident dashboard
 - from there build out the invite system with proper emails
 - also build out password reset
+- make the navbar have a logout button
 ## Next Working:
 - decide what is on the manager dashboard
 - create data models for the parts